fbpx

 Visitors can explore what is left of the castle and the castle grounds.
 Visitors are warned to proceed with caution, and we do not recommend attempting to venture into the castle’s interior.
 Many of the floors are rotten or simply gone.

 Chatfield Hollow State Park is another ideal spring destination.
-In the warmer months, this park becomes mobbed with visitors, and parking can even be a challenge.
+In the warmer months, this park becomes mobbed with visitors, and parking can even be a challenge, but spring is the perfect mix of solitude and mild temperatures.

 Chatfield Hollow State Park is a fun thing to do in New England